junjunguo/learning-how-to-learn/README.md

 🧚

-so our subconscious, *diffuse* thinking processes can have a chance to help assist you in actually accomplishing the tasks the next day.
+so our subconscious, *diffuse* thinking processes can have a chance to help assist us in actually accomplishing the tasks the next day.

 #### Too little sleep